drink-crow/ALS-Community/README.md

 - Clone the repository inside your project's `Plugins` folder, or download the latest release and extract it into your project's `Plugins` folder.
 - Put `Config/DefaultInput.ini` from the plugin folder inside your project's config folder.
 If your project already have this .ini file, merge it into yours.
 - Regenerate visual studio project files and build your project.
 - Launch the project, and enable plugin content viewer as seen below.
-This will show contents of the plugin in your content browser:
+This will show contents of the plugin in your content browser(need restart editor):
 ![image](https://github.com/dyanikoglu/ALS-Community/raw/main/Resources/Readme_Content_1.png)

 ## Functions To Override In Blueprints